radiylon/wf-ext-color-palette/README.md

-# Webflow Designer Extension - Rad Color Palette Generator
+# Webflow Designer Palette Generator

 A Webflow Designer Extension that generates color palettes using AI.
 Describe the palette you want, and save it directly to your Webflow project as color variables.